dudash/openshift-wetty-client/README.md

 That is root inside the container not of the platform.
 But it adds an extra layer of security risk.
 So bewarned...

-## TODOs
-* Fix this image so that it can run as any random numerical UID and not as root
-* Create the users list from a config files (name/password)